What Is Domestic Travel? And How Do You Know What Is What?

 You can also purchase additional travel protection for things like theft, or property damage while abroad.

-When traveling both domestically or internationally, you should consider basic travel insurance that covers you in the event that you have to cancel your flight due to an untimely death, illness, or other medical reason or if you have ended up with lost or damaged luggage during travel.
+IMPORTANT NOTE: When traveling both domestically or internationally, you should consider basic travel insurance that covers you in the event that you have to cancel your flight due to an untimely death, illness, or other medical reason or if you have ended up with lost or damaged luggage during travel.

-Domestic Travel That Can be Confused For International Travel
+Domestic Travel That Can Be Confused for International Travel

 Before you prepare to travel check if the destination you are traveling to is one of the following: